gbabeleda/data-engineering-practice/README.md

 **Data Transformation**: Use dbt models to transform the ingested data, making it suitable for analysis and business intelligence purposes.

+For the purposes of this project, the dbt Cloud IDE was used for all dbt work done.

 **Documentation and Best Practices**: Comprehensive documentation detailing the pipeline's construction, the rationale behind design choices, challenges faced, and the implementation of data engineering best practices.

 **Skill Showcase**: The project aims to demonstrate practical skills in data engineering, covering various aspects from data extraction to insights generation.